 7. One of the most popular and spendy restaurants in Disneyland is the Blue Bayou, located inside Pirates of the Caribbean.
 If you want the same great taste for less, you can make a reservation for Cafe Orleans, located right across from the Blue Bayou.
 The atmosphere is authentic New Orleans and they serve the Blue Bayou’s famous Monte Cristo sandwiches.

 8. One of my favorite restaurants at the Disneyland Resort is Earl of Sandwich.
 It is tasty and cheap.
-What you might not know is you can get a full sized sandwich free for everyone in your party who is 13 and over.
-Just sign-up for the Earl of Sandwich e-club a couple of weeks before your trip and you’ll be emailed a one time use coupon just for you.
-If you’re traveling over your birthday, you can get a free sandwich and a free brownie!
+What you might not know is you can get a full sized sandwich free on your birthday.
+Just sign-up for the Earl of Sandwich e-club a couple of weeks before your birthday trip and you’ll be emailed a one time use coupon just for you.
 Keep in mind, you can sign-up for discounts for many of the area restaurants before you go and that will help you save too.

 9. Since Disneyland was the only park that Walt Disney lived to see, there is a special feeling in the park.
 There is also a fair share of memorabilia.
 One fun thing you can do is sit on the original park bench that Walt was sitting on when he dreamed up Disneyland.
 It can be found on Main Street U.S.A.